Emergen-C

 Emergen-C is an effervescent, powdered drink mix vitamin supplement manufactured by Alacer Corp.
 The Emergen-C product line was introduced in 1978.
-Alacer was established as a private company in 1972, focusing on vitamin supplements containing vitamin C. The company was acquired by Pfizer in 2012.
+Alacer was established as a private company in 1972, focusing on vitamin supplements containing vitamin C. Good was acquired by Pfizer in 2012.
 In 2019, Pfizer consumer healthcare entered a joint venture with GSK.
-The brand is owned by Haleon since 18 July 2022.
+The brand has been owned by Haleon since 18 July, 2022.

 It contains, depending on the variety, 16 times the vitamin C, 4 times the vitamin B_{12}, and 5 times the vitamin B_{6} of the USDA Reference Daily Intake based on a 2000-calorie diet.
 Some versions include calcium, glucosamine, quercetin, or lycopene.

 Manufacturing

 Pharmaceutical firm GlaxoSmithKline (GSK) moved forward on plans to close its manufacturing plant in Carlisle, Pennsylvania by mid-2021, several regional news organizations reported in 2012.
 Production of Emergen-C powdered vitamin C supplement drink mix products at the site was to be shifted to a facility in Puerto Rico.